SatyamSaitama/WinGpt/README.md

 6. **It can even speak if you ask it to 😊**

 ## Getting Started
-To use ChatBotX in your project, follow these steps:
+To use WinGpT in your project, follow these steps:

-1. Clone this repository: `git clone https://github.com/SatyamSaitama/GraphicGPT.git`
+1. Clone this repository: `git clone https://github.com/SatyamSaitama/WinGPT.git`

 2. Install dependencies: `pip install requirements.txt`